-There are enough vegan Buffalo cauliflower wings recipes floating around.
+There are quite enough vegan Buffalo cauliflower wings recipes floating around.
 But I enjoy this mash-up of flavors so much that I’ve transposed them into this hearty Buffalo cauliflower chickpea salad.

 Okay, you know the drill on Buffalo anything — a special hot sauce (most often, Frank’s) envelopes something chewy and is served with cooling, contrasting ranch or bleu cheese dressing and raw carrots and celery.
 In the vegan world, either tofu or cauliflower have been swapped in for wings, and the dressing is dairy free.